 Internet access is available to students for use as a resource in the student computer lab and lab classrooms, Stafford Library and the residence halls.
 A wireless network is available for laptop and portable/mobile devices.
 Students using computers on the College network must have the latest version of anti-virus software.
 Registered students are eligible for free Microsoft Office 365.
-A link to free Microsoft Office 365 and anti-virus software is available in CougarTrack, under Help-Technology Solutions Center.
+A link to free Microsoft Office 365 and anti-virus software is available in MyPortal, under Tools > Microsoft Office 365 for Students.